barun1997/myblog/exampleSite/content/books.md

 * Sapiens
 * The Great Mental Models

-## Currently Reading
-* The Lean Startup
-* The Messy Middle
-* Thinking Fast and Slow
-* Freakonomics
-* Strategy Beyond The Hockey Stick
-* Hooked
-* How to Lie with Statistics
-* Blue Ocean Strategy

-## Books in my shelf but have not even started

-* A Song of Ice and Fire  (the entire series)
-* Dale Carnegie Book Collections
-* This is Marketing
-* The Godfather
-* The Intelligent Investor
-* The Personal MBA
-* Switch
-* The Art of War

-The currently reading list has a lot of books, because I've found myself enjoying different books depending on what mood I am in that day.
-The simple switch in the habit has helped me maintain my attention span far more, so I think I'm going to stick with that for a while.

-However, I think I have to make sure the list doesn't get any more longer.
-I will probably build a virtual stack for myself, where the maximum length is 5 or 6.

 ## I don't know when I read them list

 * Made To Stick